OpenDreamKit/OpenDreamKit/README.md

 ### Steps for the deliverable lead

-- Edit the description on the corresponding github issues to give an overview (think the abstract of a paper) of the deliverable:
+- Edit the github issue description (i.e. its first comment) to give an overview (think the abstract of a paper) of the deliverable:

     - What was the original goal.
     - How it fits within the overall ODK picture.